Stetson International Environmental Moot Court Competition - North America Regional

 There are many options for accommodation in the Washington, DC area.
 We will be arranging a special rate at the Courtyard by Marriott in Chevy Chase.
 It is one of the closest hotels to the Washington College of Law, as it is located one metro stop away.
 More details about the rate will be available soon and sent to the team contacts.

 Getting to the Washington College of Law

 The American University Washington College of Law is located in Washington, DC, in the upper-northwest region.
-All travel to and from the Atlantic Regional is the responsibility of the participants.
+All travel to and from the North America Regional is the responsibility of the participants.
 Below is information that may assist you in getting to the Washington College of Law.